CSCI-KNOX/CSCI-3753-PA1/README.md

 ```

 Explanation:

-1. Now kernel.h header file makes us able to use the many constants and functions that are used in kernel hacking, including the `printk` function.
+1. Now kernel.h header file makes us able to use the many constants and functions that are used in kernel development, including the `printk` function.
 2. `Linkage.h` defines macros that are used to keep the stack safe and ordered.
 3. Asmlinkage is a `#define` for some `gcc` magic that tells the compiler that the function should not expect to find any of its arguments in registers (a common optimization), but only on the CPU's stack.
 It is defined in the linkage.h header files
-4. We have named the function sys_helloworld because all system calls’ name start with `sys_prefix`.
+4. We have named the function sys_helloworld because all system calls’ name start with `sys_prefix` (`sys_` in this case).
 5. The function printk is used to print out kernel messages, and here we are using it with the KERN EMERG macro to print out "Hello World!" as if it were a kernel emergency.
 Note that depending on your system settings, printk message may not print to your terminal.
 Most of the time they only get printed to the kernel syslog (`/var/log/syslog`) system.
 If the severity level is high enough, they will also print to the terminal.
 Look up printk online or in the kernel docs for more information.

 ### 2.2 Add to kernel makefile

 Now we have to tell the build system about our kernel call.
 Open the file `linux/arch/arm/kernel/Makefile​`.
 Inside you will see a host of lines that begin with `obj+=`.
-After the end of the lines adding objects to the list, add the following line (but do not place it inside any special control statements in the file)
+These are building the set of compiled object required for building the kernel.
+After the end of the lines adding objects to the list you are going to append your file to the list.
+Add the following line (but do not place it inside any special control statements in the file):

 ```text
 obj-y+=helloworld.o
 ```
 This line adds your new system call code to the list of files to be built with the kernel.
+When you perform the `make` that we did previously (section ???) the new file will also be compiled and linked int the kernel.

 ### 2.3 Add to kernel jump table